hyungmogu/udacity-cloud-devops-project-5/README.md

 ## Scope of the project

-- For the continuous integration phase, CircleCI is used
+- CircleCI will be used for Continuous Integration phase
-- Blue / Green Deployment is used to strengthen the existing knowledge gained in earlier project
+- Blue / Green Deployment will be used
-- Application from project 3 is used.
-This is to focus on taught devOps knowledge
+- Application from project 3 is used
+- Ansible will be used to build infastructure
+- AWS Kubernetes as a Service (EKS) will be used.

 ## Pipeline Plan